 The faith community can help make that change happen.

 Generations of “walking the walk” ministering to the needs of the sick endows us with moral authority on the issue.
 This privilege has been hard-earned by persons of faith toiling on the front lines of care and advocacy.

-Our Faith in Healthcare weekly publication lifts up those inspiring examples of faith community action.
-Each week, Christian, Jewish, and Muslim advocates tell their stories and affirm their shared commitment to healthcare for all.
-At the same time, we highlight fast-developing “Action Opportunities” to make an historic impact on issues like prescription drug pricing and universal healthcare.
+Our Faith in Healthcare publication lifts up those inspiring examples of faith community action.
+Our issues feature Christian, Jewish, and Muslim advocates telling their stories and affirming their shared commitment to healthcare for all.
+At the same time, we highlight opportunities to make an historic impact on issues like prescription drug pricing and universal healthcare.

-Faith in Healthcare directly reaches hundreds of email subscribers each week, and many more via social media sharing.
+Faith in Healthcare directly reaches hundreds of email subscribers, and many more via social media sharing.
 Our friends at Sojourners, the Harvard Health and Human Rights Journal, Common Dreams, and other publications often jointly publish our articles, multiplying our impact.

 Our editor is Fran Quigley, who directs the Health and Human Rights Clinic at Indiana University McKinney School of Law.
 Fran is an active member of multiple faith-based advocacy groups.
-He has authored multiple books on human rights, and published dozens of articles on access to healthcare in mainstream venues like the New York Times and faith publications including Sojourners and America.
+He has authored multiple books on human rights, and published dozens of articles on access to healthcare in mainstream venues like the New York Times and The New Republic and faith publications including Sojourners and America.

-Please subscribe here to get Faith in Healthcare delivered to your email inbox, free, every Thursday morning.
+Please subscribe here to get each issue of Faith in Healthcare delivered to your email inbox, free.
 And please contact Fran, email@example.com, with your ideas for stories and news items we should be featuring.

 Today, too many of our brothers and sisters are suffering.
 They go without the care and medicines they need and deserve.
 But we carry the prescription for their healing in our pockets.